How much can be recovered from a single-disk ZFS pool?

 -

-If the pool is overwritten with a new blank pool, everything still can be recovered.
+If you overwrite the pool with a new blank pool, you can recover everything.

 -